Bobagi/Project-Zomboid-Ubuntu-Server/README.md

 - Thanks to the Project Zomboid team for creating an awesome game.
 - Thanks to Hostinger for providing the VPS hosting services.
-- Thanks to all contributors and players.
+- Thanks to all players.

-Please note that you need to replace placeholder text such as file paths, IP addresses, and download links with actual values according to your setup.